ElizavetaAleksanyan/example-repository-/README.md

-# example-repository-
+# my-first-repository-
-an example repository
+My first repository

-This is my example
+This is a first repository